jackbergus/jackbergus.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: both as a Computer Scientists and Programmer
+subtitle: both as a Computer Scientist and a Programmer
 ---

 This page contains some projects regarding both my research duties and my personal interests.